digicatapult/sqnc-node/README.md

 The first exposes the maintained swarm key, whilst the latter the handle used with the `pallet-scheduling` frame pallet for setting a rotation schedule.
 This schedule is configured for a 7 day rotation.

 Two extrinsics are exposed by this pallet, one for updating a shared symmetric key and one for forcing a rotation of the key based on a configured randomness source.
-In the `runtime` in this repository these can only be called by `sudo`:
+In the `runtime` in this repository `update_key` can be called by either `sudo` or a simple majority of the Membership. `rotate_key` can be called either by `sudo` or a pair of accounts in the `Membership` set.

 ```rust
 pub(super) fn update_key(origin: OriginFor<T>, new_key: Vec<u8>) -> DispatchResultWithPostInfo { ... }